 Human Dimensions of Wildlife Events

-The Human Dimensions of Wildlife Unit has sponsored numerous events on wildlife species, human-wildlife interactions and state and federal wildlife policy.
+The Human Dimensions of Wildlife Unit has sponsored numerous events on wildlife species, human-wildlife interactions, and both state and federal wildlife policy.

 In 2018, the program sponsored a forum on Compassionate Conservation: Rethinking Large Carnivore Policies in Massachusetts, which drew representatives of 17 national, statewide and local organizations, including MSPCA, Humane Society of the United States, International Fund for Animal Welfare, Animals & Society, Cape Ann Wildlife, and Friends of Cape Cod Wildlife, municipal animal control officers and wildlife rehabilitators as well as students and faculty from Salem State University and the Tufts Center for Animals and Public Policy of the Cummings School of Veterinary Medicine, which co-sponsored the event.